Climate Change and the Environment

 Ford Rouge Center

-Ford’s largest green building initiative is the redevelopment of the 600-acre Ford Rouge Center in Dearborn, Michigan, into a state-of-the-art lean, flexible and sustainable manufacturing center.
+Ford’s largest green building initiative was the redevelopment of the 600-acre Ford Rouge Center in Dearborn, Michigan, into a state-of-the-art lean, flexible and sustainable manufacturing center.
 The focal point of the center, the Dearborn Truck Plant, boasts a 10.4-acre living roof, part of an extensive stormwater management system that includes bio-swales and porous pavement to slow and cleanse the water.
 The Dearborn Truck Plant also features abundant skylights to maximize daylight in the facility.
-The Rouge Center features 100 acres of sustainable landscaping to help restore soils and support wildlife habitat.
+And, the Rouge Center features 100 acres of sustainable landscaping to help restore soils and support wildlife habitat.

 Rouge Visitor Center (LEED-Gold)